We will have 8 homework assignments, which will be listed below as they are assigned. The assignments will be given out every week starting week 2.

 Pick any area of computer vision that interests you and pursue some independent work in that area.
 Each project should have a significant technical component, software implementation, or large-scale study.
 Projects can focus on developing new techniques or tools in computer vision or applying existing tools to a new domain.
-If you don't have an idea you can train a classifier on birds and compete in the Kaggle competition posted on the Google Group.
+If you don't have an idea you can train a classifier on birds and compete in the Kaggle competition posted on the message board.

 For your poster you can use this template from graduate student Kiana Ehsani: here.
-If you send your poster using the template by Sunday night we can print them for the poster session.
+If you send your poster using the template by Sunday at noon we can print them for the poster session.
 Otherwise, feel free to make your own poster, print it, and assemble it for the poster session!

 - Lecture: Introduction